kolibril13/portfolio/main.md

 # Portfolio

 Welcome to my portfolio.
-Here you'll find my recent project highlights, as well as some of the content curation in context of Jupyter, MyST and Manim.
+Here you'll find my recent project highlights, as well as some of the content curation in context of Jupyter, MyST and Manim and Napari.

 ## Content curation in Jupyter